MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 The conversational reasoning for the bot, the bot-specific reasoning, is handled by a _bot_ class that implements a turn handler.

 The SDK defines an _adapter_ class that handles connectivity with the channels.
-The adapter:
+The adapter automates

 - Receives and validates traffic from a channel.
 - Creates a context object for the turn.
-- Calls the bot's turn handler.
+- Calls the bot's turn handler and catches errors not otherwise handled in the turn handler.
 - Manages the actual sending of bot replies to the channel.
 - Includes a middleware pipeline, which includes turn processing outside of your bot's turn handler.